Rachel Ward Flaunts Fantastic Figure In Plunging Pink Mini Dress

 The picture appeared to be a fan favorite as it soon racked up more than 12,000 likes.
 Quite a few of Rachel's followers also flocked to the comments section to shower her with compliments.

-“Stunning as always rach [sic],” wrote one fan, adding both a kissing face and a red heart emoji to the end of the comment.
+"Stunning as always rach," one fan wrote, adding both a kissing face and a red heart emoji to the end of the comment.

-“Wow absolutely amazing,” added a different devotee, along with numerous fire and red heart emoji.
+"Wow absolutely amazing," a different devotee added, along with numerous fire and red heart emoji.

-“Nice photo looking gorgeous,” remarked another admirer.
+"Nice photo looking gorgeous," another admirer remarked.

-“You look amazing beautiful,” chimed in a fourth Instagram user.
+"You look amazing beautiful," a fourth Instagram user chimed in.

-Some commenters, however, seemed to have been rendered speechless by the image and instead, used a trail of emoji to express their admiration for the model.
+Some commenters, however, seemed to have been rendered speechless by the image and instead used a trail of emoji to express their admiration for her.

 Rachel graciously responded to some of the comments.

-As fans are aware, she is not shy when it comes to showing off her amazing assets on social media.
-In fact, she often post content that shows her wearing revealing ensembles.
+As fans are aware, the model is not shy when it comes to showing off her amazing assets on social media.
+In fact, she often posts content that shows her wearing revealing ensembles.

-For instance, Rachel recently uploaded pictures, in which she opted to forgo wearing pants while sporting a figure-hugging bodysuit adorned with an animal-print pattern.
+For instance, Rachel recently uploaded pictures in which she went pantsless while sporting a figure-hugging bodysuit with an animal-print pattern.
 That post has been liked over 12,000 times since it was shared.